Skip to content

 You know what I’m talking about.
 You sent the proposal.
 You felt great.
 Then three days passed.
 Then seven.
 Now it is day fourteen.
 You check your email every hour.
 You start inventing stories.
 Maybe they are ill.
 Maybe they hated the price.
 The anxiety builds.
 Eventually you crack.
 You send a frantic “Did you get this?” email or you decide to never contact them again out of spite.

 Both reactions are fatal.
 Silence is not a personal attack.
 It is usually just a lack of urgency on their side.
 But how you react to that silence defines whether you are a peer or a pest.
-Most consultants destroy the deal in this phase because they cannot handle the ambiguity.
+Most consultants destroy the opportunity in this phase because they cannot handle the ambiguity.

 Here are the three biggest mistakes you are making in the void and how to fix them.